 We are collaborating with the Biomedical Advanced Research and Development Authority (BARDA) for the development of BCV as a potential medical countermeasure for smallpox.
 Efficacy is to be demonstrated via two animal models under the FDA's Animal Rule.
-We are working with the FDA and BARDA on the design and conduct of these studies in both rabbit and mouse models of smallpox infection.
-We have recently agreed to a general study design for the rabbitpox study, which will be conducted roughly in parallel with the mouse study.
-Following completion of the animal efficacy studies, we plan to meet with the FDA to discuss any additional required data for a regulatory decision.
-We anticipate submitting marketing applications in early 2020.
+We reached agreement with the U.S. Food and Drug Administration (FDA) and BARDA on the design and conduct of an adjunct pivotal rabbitpox study and it was recently initiated.
+We are working with the FDA and BARDA on the design and conduct of a pivotal mouse study and we expect to initiate that study early next year.
+Following successful completion of the animal efficacy studies, we plan to meet with the FDA to discuss any additional required data for a regulatory decision.
+Data from both animal efficacy studies are expected in 2019.
+We anticipate submitting marketing applications in 2020.